oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-provision/ai-vision-provision.md

 In this lab, you will:

-- Learn how to provision a new OracleAutonomous Database
+- Learn how to provision a new Oracle Autonomous Database
+- Learn some of the important Oracle APEX How to's (This is Optional)

 ### Prerequisites